bharadwajap/gameofthree-player-service/README.md

 - H2 Database

+### Prerequisites
-PS: A local installtion of Rabbit MQ server is required for this service to run (To consume the messages and for the event service to publish).
+- A local installation of Rabbit MQ server is required for this service to run (To consume the messages and for the event service to publish).
 Messaging queue names has been mentioned in the configuration files.
+- [Event service REST API](https://github.com/bharadwajap/gameofthree-event-service) should be run before starting the players.

 ### How to Build and Run
 Project is build using Maven.